-For dropship retailers who have to deal with supplier managed inventory, integrating your supplier’s dropshipping inventory feed and order fulfilment process is a critical piece of the dropship puzzle.
+For dropship retailers who have to deal with supplier managed inventory, integrating your supplier’s dropshipping inventory feed and order fulfillment process is a critical piece of the dropship puzzle.

 What is an Inventory Data Feed?